BogdanovaIV/programming-school/README.md

 ## Future Improvements

- - Send automatically email with thanks for response.
+ - Send an automatic email with a thanks-you message.
- - Add more detail information about courses.
+ - Add more detailed information about courses.
- - Add the ability of reviews.
+ - Add a review feature.

 ## Credits